newle/newle.github.io/Self-discipline is easy, actually.md

 - I searched for evidence to support a desirable future version of myself
 - I changed my physical and digital environments to solidify my new identity
 - I blocked out time during the week to do those things as if I were going to be doing them for the rest of my life

+Pull out a paper and map out exactly what you are going to do that week down to the hour.
+Review and iterate every week.
+You need that feedback loop.

+### How to engineer an identity